PEXANE2/azure-docs.tr-tr/articles/cognitive-services/Custom-Vision-Service/csharp-tutorial-od.md

 [!code-csharp[](~/cognitive-services-dotnet-sdk-samples/CustomVision/ObjectDetection/Program.cs?name=snippet_upload_regions)]

 Ardından her örnek görüntüyü bölge koordinatlarıyla karşıya yüklemek için bu ilişki haritası kullanılır.
-Tek bir toplu işte en fazla 64 görüntü yükleyebilirsiniz.
+You can upload up to 64 images in a single batch.

 [!code-csharp[](~/cognitive-services-dotnet-sdk-samples/CustomVision/ObjectDetection/Program.cs?name=snippet_upload)]

-Bu noktada, tüm örnek görüntüler karşıya yüklenmiştir; her birinin etiketi (**çatal** veya **makas**) ve söz konusu etiket için ilişkili piksel dikdörtgeni vardır.
+At this point, you've uploaded all the samples images and tagged each one (**fork** or **scissors**) with an associated pixel rectangle.

 ### <a name="train-the-project"></a>Projeyi eğitme